cralonsobcn/Server/README.md

 The command ```ls -l /dev/dri``` will list the render devices and eventually, the render device needs to be added in the docker compose file as a `device` argument.

 Example:

 ```
     devices:
       - /dev/dri:/dev/dri #let the application access the render and iGPU devices
 ```

-### TODO
-- Implement VPN.
-- Perform iperf3 tests on all the devices.
-- Migrate env passwords to secrets.
-- Implement 2FA and IAM with Authelia.
-- Implement ZFS.
-- Implement crontab to prune unused images and unused volumes.
-- Review the Networking diagram + validate and refine the firewall policies.